esnitkin914/Comparative_Genomics/day1_morning/README.md

 You can visualize and assess the quality of data by opening html report in a local browser.

->v.
+>iv.
 Exit your cluster node so you don’t waste cluster resources and $$$!

->vi.
+>v.
 Download the FastQC html report to your home computer to examine using scp or cyberduck

 ```
 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w18_fluxod/username/day1_morn/Rush_KPC_266_FastQC_results/before_trimmomatic/*.html /path-to-local-directory/